All the clear explanations, helpful tips, and essential links you need to complete a new character quickly and stress free.

 To calculate your D&D character's HP, take the maximum value of your Hit Dice and add it to your Constitution Modifier.

-When your character levels up, you will roll one of your Hit Die and add the number rolled to your Constitution Modifier.
-You then take this number and add it to your current, total HP.
+When your character levels up, you will roll one Hit Die and add the number rolled to your Constitution Modifier.
+You then take this new number and add it to your current, total HP Maximum.

 So let's say you have 18 HP at level 1.
 Your Hit Die is a d8 and your Constitution Modifier is a +2.
 When you level up, you roll your hit die: it lands on a 5.
 Add 2 and 5 together for a total of 7.
 Then add 7 to your original 18 HP for a new total of 25 HP.